 The Licensee must ensure reasonable publicity is given to the ways in which the public can contact the Licensee for the purpose of reporting escapes of gas.

-Network operation standards

-2.1 Licensee to adopt network operation standards
+National Gas (ACT) Act 2008

-The Licensee must adopt and comply with network operation standards.
-The standards must set out the Licensee’s policies, practices and procedures with respect to the provision of services to gas suppliers necessary to facilitate the operation of a competitive gas retail market in the Territory.
+that comply with the National Gas (ACT) Act 2008 or any other legislation in force in the Territory that relates to the provision of services to gas suppliers necessary to facilitate the operation of a competitive gas retail market in the Territory.

-2.2 Standards to be approved by ICRC

-Network operation standards must be submitted to ICRC within 14 business days of the grant of the Licensee’s licence.
-ICRC must approve the standards before the Licensee can adopt the standards.

-2.3 Variation of standards

-Any variation to the standards must be negotiated with, and agreed to by, gas suppliers.
-Should agreement between the Licensee and the gas suppliers not be reached, ICRC shall:

-assist the Licensee and the gas suppliers to resolve unresolved issues and to develop agreed standards; and/or

-develop, in consultation with the Licensee and the gas suppliers, agreed standards.

-The Licensee must notify ICRC of any variations to the standards.

-2.4 Expiry of licence condition

-This condition expires on a date determined by ICRC and notified in writing to the Licensee.

 Environmental requirements

-The Licensee must adopt the objectives, policies and practices relating to environmental management for the gas industry in accordance with AG750 Environmental Code of Practice and the Australian Pipeline Industry Code of Practice for Pipeline Construction.
+The Licensee must adopt the objectives, policies and practices relating to environmental management for the gas industry in accordance with the Australian Pipeline and Gas Association Code of Environmental Practice and the Australian Pipeline Industry Code of Practice for Pipeline Construction as amended or replaced from time to time.

 Annual reporting